egch/1Z0-829-preparation/docs/ch9.md

 ```java
 List<String> list = new ArrayList<>();
 ```
-The diamond operator `<>` cannot be used on the left side of the assignment.
+The diamond operator `<>` cannot be used on the right side of the assignment.

 ```java
 HashSet<> set = new HashSet<Object>();  //does not compile!